matias-ceau/scripts/docs/scripts/ollama-list.sh.md

-# Ollama Library Model Lister (cached, AI‑formatted)
+# Ollama model list (cached, LLM-formatted)

 ---

-**ollama-list.sh**: Build and cache a readable list of Ollama Library models
+**ollama-list.sh**: Fetches and caches a formatted list of Ollama models via LLM

 ---

 ### Dependencies

 - `bash` — shell runtime
-- `curl` — fetches the HTML from the Ollama Library (or custom) URL
+- `curl` — fetch HTML from the Ollama Library page
-- `pandoc` — converts HTML to plain text before AI formatting
+- `pandoc` — convert HTML to plain text before LLM processing
-- `aichat` — LLM CLI used to summarize/format the model list; requires provider config
+- `aichat` — CLI to query an LLM (configured for Groq; uses `--model`)
-- `groq` (via `aichat`) — default provider/model `groq:llama-3.3-70b-versatile` needs a valid API key
-- `date`, `mkdir` — standard GNU coreutils available on Arch Linux
+- `coreutils` — `mkdir`, `cat`, `date` for caching

 ### Description

-This script fetches the Ollama Library page (or any provided URL), converts it to plain text with pandoc, then asks aichat to produce a clean, human‑readable list of the models.
+This script scrapes the Ollama Library page (default: https://ollama.com/library?sort=popular), converts the HTML to plain text with `pandoc`, and asks an LLM (via `aichat`) to return “a nicely formatted list of all these models.”
 Results are cached under:
-- Cache dir: ~/.cache/model_list
+- Cache dir: `~/.cache/model_list`
-- Files: response_cache.txt and cache_timestamp.txt
+- Files: `response_cache.txt`, `cache_timestamp.txt`

-Caching avoids repeated network and LLM calls for up to 7 days.
-You can override both the source URL and the LLM model.
-The default LLM is Groq’s llama‑3.3‑70b‑versatile through aichat; ensure your aichat config and API keys (e.g., GROQ) are set.

-Flow:
-1) Parse flags: --url, --model, --no-cache
-2) Validate or create cache
-3) If cache is fresh, print it; else:
-   - curl URL → pandoc (html→plain) → aichat prompt
-   - write both response and timestamp to cache
-   - print response
+- TTL: 7 days

+If a valid cache exists, it’s printed immediately; otherwise, a fresh fetch is performed and cached.
+You can override the source URL and the LLM model, or bypass the cache entirely.

+Arch/qtile context: this works well as a terminal command or bound to a qtile key to pop up a quick, readable model list in your terminal emulator.

 ### Usage

-Basic (uses defaults and cache):
+Basic (use cache if fresh):
 ```
 ~/.scripts/bin/ollama-list.sh
 ```